 Thompsons Road is an essential freight and transport route and a vital east-west corridor in Melbourne’s growing south-east region.
 It intersects with major north-south routes in the area including Mornington Peninsula Freeway, EastLink, Western Port Highway and South Gippsland Freeway, and includes a level crossing with the Cranbourne railway line.

-As part of the Thompson Road Upgrade, we have:
+As part of the Thompson Road Upgrade, we've:

 - removed the level crossing on Thompsons Road near Merinda Park Train Station